brettimus/switchboard-internship-2015/switchboard-projects/fake-data.md

 For the monthly growth chart, I'm just generating uniform random data in the range [12, 57].
 This suffices, but if you have better ideas, I'll listen.

 For aggregate growth, I'm not doing anything.
-I could use your help on this one.
+I could use your help, rly.

 ** Dependencies ** Note this code relies on [moment.js](http://momentjs.com/).
 You'll have to `npm install --save moment` and `require` it in your project files accordingly.